 Full sun or partial shade are both appropriate sunlight conditions for growing chamomile.
 Chamomile flowers best in full sunlight (6-8 hours a day), though gardeners living in hotter climates should consider opting for partial shade.
 The reason for this is because the intense sunlight might burn the flowers.
 Generally, the more light chamomile is exposed to, the faster it grows.

-As a drought tolerant herb, chamomile does not need to be deeply watered.
-The best method of watering chamomile is to wait until plant begins to dry out before giving them another watering.
-However, if you live in a high zone and experience hot weather conditions, it might benefit your plant if you gave it an extra watering.
+As a drought-tolerant herb, chamomile does not need to be deeply watered.
+The best method of watering chamomile is to wait until the plant begins to dry out before giving them another watering.
+However, if you live in a high zone and experience hot weather conditions, it might benefit your plant if you gave it extra watering.

 Growing Chamomile from Seed